raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b03_introducao-a-html-e-css/03.03_seletores-e-posicionamento/README.md

 <h2 id="en">:us: English</h2>
 <h3>HTML & CSS - Selectors and positioning</h3>
-<p>In today's class, we learned how to use the box model, positioning elements, grouping selectors, pseudo-classes, combinations and descendant classes.
+<p>In today's class, we learned how to use the box model, positioning elements, grouping selectors, pseudo-classes, combinations, and descendant classes.
 We also used this knowledge to update <a href="https://raphaelalmeidamartins.github.io/" rel="next">our Web portfolio</a>.</p>
 <h3>Box model - Requirements</h3>
 <p>Meet the requirements below using the index.html and style.css files provided:</p>
 <ol>
-  <li>Insert a 20-pixel padding in the class .padding .
+  <li>Insert 20-pixel padding in the class .padding .
   <li>Put a 30-pixel margin in the class .margin .
-  <li>Put a border with the value "5px solid black" in the class .border to apply to the item D.
+  <li>Put a border with the value "5px solid black" in the class .border to apply to item D.
 </ol>
 <h3>Positioning - Requirements</h3>
 <p>Meet the requirements below using the index.html and style.css files provided:</p>